 The redemption of Fund Units may be executed on the last calendar day of any month and on other dates as determined appropriate by the Manager (the "Redemption Date").
 Each Fund Unitholder may, upon request to the Manager in a manner and form acceptable to the Manager (including through FundSERV), redeem all or any part of such Fund Unitholder's Fund Units on a Redemption Date.
 Fund Units will be redeemed at a redemption price equal to the Net Asset Value per Fund Unit calculated as of the applicable Redemption Date, less applicable deductions and fees.

-Redemption requests must be given in writing (or via FundSERV) to the Manager not more than 90 calendar days, and not less than 7 calendar days, prior to a Redemption Date.
-The redemption proceeds, less any applicable deductions and fees will be paid to the redeeming Fund Unitholder not later than 30 calendar days following the applicable Redemption Date.
+Redemption requests must be given via FundSERV to the Manager not less than 15 Business Days prior to the Redemption Date in order for the redemption to be effective as of such Redemption Date.
+The redemption proceeds, less any applicable deductions and fees, will be paid to the redeeming Fund Unitholder not later than 60 Business Days following the applicable Redemption Date.
 No interest will be paid to the Fund Unitholder on account of any delay in forwarding the proceeds of redemption to the Fund Unitholder.

-Fund Units surrendered for redemption will be redeemed on such Redemption Date and the Fund Unitholder will receive payment not later than 30 calendar days following such Redemption Date.
+Fund Units surrendered for redemption will be redeemed on such Redemption Date and the Fund Unitholder will receive payment not later than 60 calendar days following such Redemption Date.
 Funds Units of a Class may be surrendered for redemption to FundSERV participants for surrender to FundSERV, or to the registrar and transfer agent if applicable, but will be redeemed only on a Redemption Date as set forth above.